jenkinsci/azure-vm-agents-plugin/README.md

       deleting an idle slave.<br>
       Specify 0 if you do not want idle slaves to be deleted automatically.<br>
 i.
 Select a usage option:<br>
-         &nbsp;&nbsp;&nbsp;&nbsp;If "Utilize this node as much as possibl" is selected, then Jenkins may run any job on the slave as long as it is available.<br>
+      If "Utilize this node as much as possibl" is selected, then Jenkins may run any job on the slave as long as it is available.<br>
-         &nbsp;&nbsp;&nbsp;&nbsp;If "Leave this node for tied jobs only" is selected, Jenkins will only build a project (or job) on this node when that project specifically was tied to that node.<br>
+      If "Leave this node for tied jobs only" is selected, Jenkins will only build a project (or job) on this node when that project specifically was tied to that node.<br>
-         &nbsp;&nbsp;&nbsp;&nbsp;This allows a slave to be reserved for certain kinds of jobs.<br>
+      This allows a slave to be reserved for certain kinds of jobs.<br>
 j.
 For the Image Family or ID , enter either an available image family name or a specific image ID. <br>
       If you want to specify an image family, then just enter the first character with the proper case to see an automatically generated list of available families.
 Jenkins will use the latest image within the selected family.<br>